pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     mkdir bin
     curl -Ss https://github.com/pelavarre/byoverbs/raw/refs/heads/main/bin/turtling.py >bin/turtling.py

-You open one Terminal Window at right, and you tell it to invite Turtles to move around and draw on it
+You open one Server Terminal Window at right, and you tell it to invite Turtles to move around and draw on it

     python3 bin/turtling.py --yolo

-You open another Terminal Window at left, and you tell it to invite you to type Turtle Logo Instructions into it
+You open a Client Terminal Window at left, and you tell it to invite you to type Turtle Logo Instructions into it

     python3 bin/turtling.py -i